 Frenchman’s Bay has many great opportunities both from shore and from boats.
 Entrance from the mouth of the bay from Lake Ontario is the only boat entrance other than the gravel boat launching area on the south part of the bay.
 Boat anglers do well trolling along the shorelines in search of either walleye or pike.
 Shoreline fishing is great throughout the year with many different fish being able to be caught with long casts from the shore.

 There are many seasonal opportunities at Frenchman’s Bay.
 The bay attracts, chinook and coho salmon as well as brown trout and rainbow trout.
 These can be caught from shore using, spinners, spoons, small minnow baits as well as flies When targeting these fish, try to cast to the deepest spot in the bay as these fish prefer the coldest water.

 One of the best locations for Pike fishing in the Toronto area, Frenchman’s Bay is home to some trophy pike that offer great fishing for the summer as well as Ice fishing.
-For hot spots from shore try to stay close to the marinas and cast out on the farthest points as pike are constantly drifting around the marinas in search of sunfish, perch or other small fish.
-Also from the many parks around the bay also offer some Pike fishing action.
-For those with access to boats or canoes troll along the shoreline areas using spinners, spoons and minnow baits.
+For hot spots from shore try to stay close to the marinas and cast out on the farthest points as pike are constantly drifting around the marinas in search of sunfish, perch, or other small fish.
+Also, the many parks around the bay also offer some Pike fishing action.
+Those with access to boats or canoes troll along the shoreline areas using spinners, spoons, and minnow baits.

-Brown bullhead, or catfish, are everywhere at Frenchman’s bay feeding off whatever they can find off the bottom.
-The most popular fishing hotspots are at the South part of the bay.
+Brown bullhead, or catfish, are everywhere at Frenchman’s Bay feeding off whatever they can find off the bottom.
+The most popular fishing hotspots are in the South part of the bay.
 The fish are fairly small but provide some action for anglers.
 Catfish can be caught using almost anything, as long as the bait is on the bottom.
 Anglers do best using worms and corn.